gatling/gatling/src/sphinx/general/configuration.rst

 gatling.conf
 ------------

-This file allows you to set configurable values for the Engine and the modules of Gatling.
 Each value is described in the `default configuration file <https://github.com/excilys/gatling/tree/master/gatling-bundle/src/universal/conf>`_.

 If you don't specify an option in the configuration file, it will fall back to a default value.
-These values are also shown in the `default configuration file <https://github.com/excilys/gatling/tree/master/gatling-bundle/src/universal/conf>`_.
+These values are also defined in the `default configuration file <https://github.com/excilys/gatling/tree/master/gatling-bundle/src/universal/conf>`_.

 .. _gatling-cli-options: